GJZwiers/azure_container_app_deno/README.md

 # azure_deno

+(work in progress)

-Azure Container App running Deno
+This repository contains an Azure Container App running a Deno image, deployed using Azure Bicep.